juggajay/racing-tool/README.md

 2. Import the repository in Vercel.
 3. Vercel will automatically detect that you're using Next.js and will set up the correct build settings.
 4. Your app will be deployed!

+If automatic deployments are not triggering, you can manually deploy from the Vercel dashboard:
+1. Go to your project in the Vercel dashboard.
+2. Click on the "Deployments" tab.
+3. Click the "Deploy" button and select "Deploy" from the dropdown.

 Current deployment: [https://racing-tool.vercel.app](https://racing-tool.vercel.app)